Briefing document

 Find out more…

-This note reflects the law in force as at 16 August 2023.
-The restriction of APR to UK assets only is subject to the enactment of legislation which is currently in draft form.
+This note reflects the law in force as at 18 November 2025.
+It also comments on changes that are due to be made from 6 April 2026 but which have not yet been enacted.
 Changes may be made before enactment.
 This note does not cover all aspects of this subject.
 To find out more about any aspect of the above, please discuss with your usual Deloitte contact or the contact below.

 For further information visit our website at www.deloitte.co.uk.